raygun101/MarkupKit/README.md

 * `LMRowView` - arranges subviews in a horizontal line
 * `LMColumnView` - arranges subviews in a vertical line
-* `LMLayerView` - arranges subviews in layers, like a stack of transparencies
 * `LMAnchorView` - optionally anchors subviews to one or more edges
+* `LMRootView` - provides a margin-independent root for a view hierarchy

 These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.
 They can be nested to create complex layouts that automatically adjust to orientation or screen size changes.

-All layout view types extend the abstract `LMLayoutView` class, which overrides `appendMarkupElementView:` to call `addSubview:` on itself so that layout views can be constructed in markup.

-Subviews whose `hidden` property is set to `true` are ignored when performing layout.
+Note that subviews whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their subviews and automatically relayout as needed.

 ### Layout Margins
-By default, a layout view's subviews are positioned relative to its layout margins.
-For example, the following markup creates a row view whose subviews will be inset from its own edges by 12 pixels:
+A layout view's subviews are positioned relative to its layout margins, which are initialized to 0 by default.
+The following markup creates a row view whose subviews will be inset from its own edges by 12 pixels:

     <LMRowView layoutMargins="12">
         ...
     </LMRowView>

-MarkupKit adds the following properties to `UIView` to allow margin values to be set individually:
+MarkupKit also adds the following properties to `UIView` so that margin values can be set individually:

     @property (nonatomic) CGFloat layoutMarginTop;
     @property (nonatomic) CGFloat layoutMarginLeft;